The Hong Kong Rattan Industry and some of its key historical players

 The Yuen family and Chung Kong Company (重光公司)

-Chung Kong was one of the major manufacturers of rattan furniture and basket ware and operated out of Fook Wing Street in Sham Shui Po, Kowloon.
+Chung Kong was one of the major manufacturers of rattan furniture and basket ware and operated out of 228-230 Fuk Wing Street in Sham Shui Po, Kowloon.

-His father Yuen Shek-sau (袁石秀) was one of the prominent Hakka stone merchants in Hong Kong in the late 19th century who made their fortunes helping build reservoirs, bridges and buildings.
+Ng-chung’s father Yuen Shek-sau (袁石秀) was one of the prominent Hakka stone merchants in Hong Kong in the late 19th century who made their fortunes helping build reservoirs, bridges and buildings.
 After his father and his older brother Yuen Kin-hing (袁建卿) died, he took over the family business and pivoted to rattan where he achieved great success.
 During the Sino-Japanese War, he refused to use Japanese shipping companies for shipping of his rattan products to overseas markets despite of extremely low rates.

 A year later he passed away, leaving 3 sons and 8 daughters.

 Left: Yuen See Hoe (Source: HK Album, 1967); Right: Patrick S.K.
 Yuen

 He was succeeded in business by his son Akron Yuen See-hoe (袁仕豪).
 Born in HK in 1925, Akron received his bachelor degree in accounting in Kwangtung.
 He was a director of the Tung Wah Group of Hospitals in 1957 and chairman of the Kit Chee Sports Club and as of 2005 was still permanent honorary chairman of Wing Hing Tong.
 Another son Patrick Yuen Se-Kit (袁士傑) was the son in law of Seaward Woo (see article on Eternal Enterprises) and served as ninth president of HK Association for the Advancement of Science & Technology and director of his father in law’s Kailey Enterprises.